tutek1/DTLabs/02_Player/lab02.md

 position = lerp(..., camera_target.position + camera_offset, ...)
 ```

-> aside positive
+> aside negative
 > Not all variables should have the `@export` annotation.
-However, we will want to easily change this parameter, to find the value that fits the game the best.
+However, we will want to easily change this parameter to find the value that fits the game the best.